I thought was time to do a full Xstream synthetic urine review, because of its position in the market.

 Having said that, some people are reporting that it still passes a basic drug test.

-So I’m guessing that some really cheap, basic, pre-employment drug testing in small town, where smaller regional drug testing labs are used, could still be fooled.
+So I’m guessing that some really cheap, basic, pre-employment drug testing in a small town, where smaller regional drug testing labs are used, could still be fooled.

 But there are so many negative reviews of Xstream synthetic urine online now, and they are increasing all the time in comparison to positive reviews, that the updated formula is not enough.